 Wedding reception, handfasting, naming ceremony, birthday …?

-Your ceremony will be set in barely-tamed countryside, with an unforgettable view over the Cornish coastline, sweeping from Rame Head to the Eddystone Lighthouse, to the Lizard peninsula, 40 miles away across the sea.
+Your small and intimate (max 50 people) ceremony will be set in barely-tamed countryside, with an unforgettable view over the Cornish coastline, sweeping from Rame Head to the Eddystone Lighthouse, to the Lizard peninsula, 40 miles away across the sea.
 Or perhaps we'll all be immersed in the depths of a mysterious mist, whirling and swirling, concealing and revealing ...